The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing in September 2022.

 2) Moreover, a principal goal of the planned space-based LISA detector is to observe the inspiral of stellar-size black holes orbiting supermassive black holes.
 Detection and parameter estimation require accurate waveforms associated with generic orbits, that are most efficiently computed within a perturbative expansion.
 The prospective students will join the LISA Consortium and participate in source modelling.
 The focus will be on the development of novel collocation methods for numerically evolving PDEs with time-domain gravitational self-force computation in a radiation gauge to construct high-precision gravitational waveforms.

 The proposed research is aimed at mathematically and computationally exploring the theory of neutron stars and black holes, in order to improve our understanding of fundamental physical laws and reveal how nature operates on scales where our current understanding breaks down.

-.
+The application procedure is described on the School website.
+For further inquiries please contact Dr Charalampos Markakis at [Email Address Removed].
 This project is eligible for full funding, including support for 3.5 years’ study, additional funds for conference and research visits and funding for relevant IT needs.
 Applicants interested in the full funding will have to participate in a highly competitive selection process.